krishank-gupta/unit2_project/Computational_thinking_part.md

 Temperature model formula: 0.00012x^3 + -0.02097x^2 + 0.84810x + 21.23204

+We obtained the above model using numpy and the used GridSpec to display the graphs like this.

 ##### Smoothed humidity data
 ![local_smooth_hum](https://user-images.githubusercontent.com/50672613/207313500-77b5cc88-730a-4441-87e6-fe21fcd57ae3.png)

 Humidity model formula: -0.00003x^3 + 0.00706x^2 + -0.443113x + 26.25557

+We obtained the above model using numpy and the used GridSpec to display the graphs like this.

 **Fig.11:** This graph shows the smoothed raw humidity data of the campus